|

 vegan essentials

 Making small changes to your everyday meals is one of the easiest ways to increase the amount of plant-based foods in your diet.
-While becoming vegan overnight seems admirable, the approach of becoming vegan gradually has its benefits, such as:
+While becoming vegan overnight seems admirable, the approach of becoming vegan slowly has its benefits, such as:

 • It is a great way to adjust your taste buds to more plant-based foods